nebaughman/Katapult/README.md

 ### Deploy

-Send `katapult-x.y.z-all.jar` to the production server.
-If _not_ hosting the app as static content, currently must unpack the app from the jar to be hosted otherwise (eg, by nginx, apache, or your favorite hosting service).
+Send `katapult-x.y.z-all.jar` to a server.
+If _not_ hosting the app as static content, currently must unpack the app from the jar to be hosted otherwise (eg, by nginx, apache, or your favorite static hosting service).

 > TODO: Main.kt could provide a `--deploy-app` option to copy the app contents out to a target path.